skillrepos/containers/README.md

 These steps **must** be completed prior to starting the actual labs.

-(If you prefer to run this in your own environment, you will need to have Docker and Kubernetes installed and configured, and have a clone of this repository.
+*(Note: If you prefer to run this in your own environment, you will need to have Docker and Kubernetes installed and configured, and have a clone of this repository.
 If you run in your own environment, some elements in the labs may look/be different and are not guaranteed to function the same way.
-For those reasons, the codespace environment is the recommended one for the class.)
+For those reasons, the codespace environment is the recommended one for the class.)*

 If using the codespace environment, follow the instructions below.